Grand Junction, Colorado: Economic history

 From the time settlers arrived in the 1880s until the 1960s, three of the main economic activities in the region were farming, fruit growing, and cattle raising.
 Fruit orchards, particularly between Grand Junction and Palisade to the east, remain important to the region's reputation and economy to the present day.
 Fruits most often grown are peaches, pears, apricots, plums, cherries, and, particularly since the 1980s, grapes for wine.
 In this semi-arid environment, these orchards thrive from a combination of abundant sunshine and irrigation from a system of canals that divert water from the Colorado River.

 Attempts were made to establish sugar beet farming and beet sugar production.
 The Grand Valley Sugar Company established a campaign in 1893, sending three train carloads to the Utah-Idaho Sugar Company.
 Several tariffs and subsidies to domestic sugar were established in the 1890s, which led to uncertainty in the market.
 After the 1897 Dingley Act, the company was revived in 1898 and rallied to build a sugar factory.
 They failed to fundraise to build the plant.
 At the same time, Charles N. Cox was able to organize an effort to establish a factory in 1898 as well.
 John F. Campion and others including James Joseph Brown, Eben Smith, Charles E. Mitchell, George Trimble, James R. McKinnie, and Charles Boettcher invested, creating the Colorado Sugar Manufacturing Company in 1899 and contracting E. H. Dyer to build a factory.
 The failed to succeed, so they sold the plant to local investors, who were able to make it a success.
 The Campion-Boettcher group then created the Great Western Sugar Company.

-Retail sales have been important to the economy for decades (e.g., gasoline, and hunting and fishing related sales), and uranium mining-related activities have also been significant.
 Grand Junction was home to the Climax Uranium Mill, a now decommissioned mill that provided uranium ore to the US Atomic Energy Commission.
+It produced 2.2 million tons of uranium tailings a by product of uranium mining which can be unsafe.
+For decades, Grand Junction residents were able to collect as much of the fine radioactive gray sand as they wanted for free.
+It was used as construction material all over town.

 Education and healthcare have been important to the economy of the area, especially since the 1950s, with the rise of Colorado Mesa University and St. Mary's Hospital as leading employers in these fields.